OBs needing modification

 - Once you have selected the proper OBs, select File > Check-out in the ESO Database Browser menu bar.
 Your OBs will be unlocked in your P2PP OB Summary grid and deleted from the ESO Database.

-- Make whatever modifications are necessary by highlighting the OBs to be modified, viewing their contents with the View icon, and editing them in the View OB window.
+- Make whatever modifications are necessary by highlighting the OBs to be modified, viewing their contents with the Edit Observation Block icon, and editing them in the View OB window.

-- To save your modified OBs back to the Garching database, select them in the OB Summary grid and then select File>Check-in
+- To save your modified OBs back to the Garching database, select them in the OB Summary grid and then select File>Check-in.
+To check-in OBs belonging to a container, select the container and then File > Check-in.

 - Notify ESO by pressing the p2pp-submit button in the P2PP main GUI.